-Our film is at rough cut stage (80mins) and we are seeking completion funds.
+Our film (80mins) is now in post production and we are seeking completion funds.
 We have a distributor and interest from festivals, a local distributor ready, a cinema distributor and international broadcasters.
 We need your help now to finalise and distribute the film to reach a wide audience.

 Born in Trinidad in the West Indies, Su Goldfish wonders how her European parents ended up on this tropical island.
 They have no family in Trinidad.
 When Manfred, her father, refuses to talk about his past Su is determined to uncover the truth.

 When Su discovers her father is a German Jew who fled the terrors of Kristallnacht to the only place that would let him in without a visa, she wonders what happened to the rest of the Goldfish family.
 Is she the last one?

 Told through a personal archive of photos and home movies that stretch across a century, the film reveals the inter-generational impact of loss and displacement on refugees and their families, reminding us that similar traumas are being seeded in the current wave of refugees.